Back to insights

 The current renewable energy carbon credit market is large, accounting for over two gigatons of avoided emissions annually.
 As of April 2023, CEEZER has visibility on over 2,652 renewable energy projects (generating almost 300 million carbon credits) from leading standards, which account for around 40% of all projects (25% of all credits) in the VCM.

-These renewable energy projects come from two carbon-crediting programs only: the majority is Verra-certified (55% of projects and 66% of reduced emissions), whereas the remainder operates under Gold Standard (45% of projects and 34% of reduced emissions).
+These renewable energy projects come from two carbon-crediting programs only: the majority are Verra-certified (55% of projects and 66% of reduced emissions), whereas the remainder operates under Gold Standard (45% of projects and 34% of reduced emissions).
 As shown below, three countries have accounted for almost three-quarters of all projects: India, China, and Turkey.

 The approach of carbon-crediting programs to renewable energy projects in 2023